Barnard Pre-College Programs

 Are you an artist?
 A scientist?
 Are you interested in both science and the arts?
 Then this camp is for you.
 Discover this interdisciplinary world—explore a science lab and an art studio.
 Experience an atmosphere that promotes creativity, imagination and innovation while exploring the arts as a way to understand the complexity of science.
 Learn how to use visual images, storytelling, theatre, and the performing arts to communicate the science story.
 Learn theatre techniques that enhance your presentation skills when communicating scientific knowledge.
 Interact with MU faculty from Theatre, Community Arts and the Digital Storytelling Program.
 Work beside two world famous scientists, where their recent discoveries will be revealed.
 Interested?
 Then sign-up now and join us for a fun-filled week.
 Discover all MIZZOU offers creative students like you.

-University of Missouri Trulaske Business Academy
+MU Trulaske Business Academy

 The Trulaske Business Academy was established in 2008 to serve as a pre-college summer program for minority students interested in business.
 The goal of this week-long residential program is to introduce students to the various disciplines and career opportunities within the business world, while also experiencing life on a college campus.